-For Girls: Must adhere to our Modesty and Appropriateness clause
+Ladies: Must adhere to our Modesty and Appropriateness clause.

-- The front and back neckline of dresses must be no lower than the line of the armpit.
-Strapless dresses are not permissible. - Dresses and skirts made of sheer fabrics must be lined accordingly from the armpit to the knee (must touch the knees). - o The front and back neckline of blouses must be no lower than the line of the armpit, must cover the midriff, and must have sleeves or straps. - o All undergarments must be concealed.
+- The front and back neckline of dresses must be no lower than the line of the armpit. - o Strapless dresses are not permissible. - Dresses and skirts made of sheer fabrics must be lined accordingly from the armpit to the ankle. - The front and back neckline of blouses must be no lower than the line of the armpit, must cover the midriff, and must have sleeves or straps. - o All undergarments must be concealed. - o Maxi dresses only.

-For Boys: Must adhere to our Modesty and Appropriateness clause
+Gentlemen: Must adhere to our Modesty and Appropriateness clause.

 Dress shirts, ties, socks, and dress shoes are required.
-Suit jacket and sweaters are optional.
+A suit jacket and sweaters are optional.
 All clothing must adhere to the modesty and appropriateness policy stated above.

-In order to attend the school event all clothing must be approved by the school administration at least one week before the event.
+To attend the school event all clothing must be approved by the school administration at least one week before the event.